negativo17/ipu-camera/libcamera.md

 # Intel IPU cameras with libcamera

-Instead of the proprietary `libcamhal` stack documented in the [README](README.md), the same IPU6/IPU7 MIPI sensor can be driven by upstream **libcamera** through its *software ISP* (SoftISP): the kernel ISYS captures raw Bayer frames and libcamera debayers and applies a minimal 3A in userspace.
+Instead of the proprietary `libcamhal` stack documented in [libcamhal-icamerasrc-v4l2.md](libcamhal-icamerasrc-v4l2.md), the same IPU6/IPU7 MIPI sensor can be driven by upstream **libcamera** through its *software ISP* (SoftISP): the kernel ISYS captures raw Bayer frames and libcamera debayers and applies a minimal 3A in userspace.
 No proprietary HAL, firmware imaging libraries or `icamerasrc` are involved.

+The libcamera package shipped with this stack carries a pipeline handler for `libcamhal`, and when `libcamhal` is installed the software ISP steps aside for the Intel IPU (see [libcamhal-libcamera.md](libcamhal-libcamera.md)).
+What follows applies when libcamera drives the camera through the software ISP instead: without `libcamhal`, on i686, or with upstream libcamera.

 This works for libcamera-native apps (e.g. GNOME Snapshot, `qcam`, `cam`), but on this hardware it has a number of issues.
 This file documents the limitations we hit so that users can decide between the two paths — and, if they stay on libcamera, apply the workarounds below.

 ## Test platform

-Same laptop as the [README](README.md): Raptor Lake i7-13800H, IPU6 `8086:a75d`, `ov02c10` sensor — but **hybrid graphics**: Intel iGPU (Mesa) + NVIDIA dGPU (proprietary driver), switchable via `switcherooctl`.
+Same laptop as in [libcamhal-icamerasrc-v4l2.md](libcamhal-icamerasrc-v4l2.md): Raptor Lake i7-13800H, IPU6 `8086:a75d`, `ov02c10` sensor — but **hybrid graphics**: Intel iGPU (Mesa) + NVIDIA dGPU (proprietary driver), switchable via `switcherooctl`.
 The hybrid-GPU angle is what triggers most of the problems below.

 ## 1. Software-ISP EGL failure on the NVIDIA GPU